-Begin by excavating only that amount of soil and backfill material necessary to remove the tank system from the site while observing for evidence of obvious contamination.
-Once the tank system is removed, removal of any soil more than three feet beyond the tank system, in any direction, will be considered remedial activity and will not require the use of a certified installer, unless the activity involves removal of a containment structure which is providing containment or support for other existing tank systems.
+Begin by excavating only that amount of soil and backfill material necessary to remove the tank system from the ground while observing for evidence of obvious contamination.
+Once the tank system is removed from the ground, removal of any soil more than three feet beyond the tank system, in any direction, will be considered remedial activity and will not require the use of a certified installer.

 Obviously contaminated soils must be segregated from presumably uncontaminated soils during excavation.
 This may be accomplished by visual or olfactory observation and by field screening the soils as they are excavated using field instruments such as photoionization detectors, flame ionization detectors, portable gas chromatographs, and other appropriate field measurement procedures.
 The document Field Measurements: Dependable Data When You Need It, (EPA/530/UST-90-003) prepared for the U.S. Environmental Protection Agency, September 1990, describes a number of analytical field procedures.
 Segregation of soils during excavation will facilitate laboratory testing, treatment, and disposal.
-Excavated soils should be segregated from concrete, asphalt material, and other debris.
+Excavated soils should be segregated from concrete, asphalt material and other debris.
 Soils should be stored in accordance with Section VI.B.3.